google/clspv/docs/OpenCLCOnVulkan.md

 `VkPipeline` is created, which in OpenCL terms corresponds to when the `cl_kernel` is created.

-To allow for the maximum flexibility to developers who are used to being able to specify the work group size in the host API and not in the device-side kernel language, we use _specialization constants_ to allow for setting the work group size at `VkPipeline` creation time.
+To allow for the maximum flexibility to developers who are used to specifying the work-group size in the host API and not in the device-side kernel language, we can use _specialization constants_ to allow for setting the work-group size at `VkPipeline` creation time.

-The work-group size, as exposed in the Vulkan SPIR-V produced by compiling OpenCL C source files, is set such that:
+If the `reqd_work_group_size` attribute is used in the OpenCL C source, then that attribute will specify the work-group size that must be used.
+Otherwise, the Vulkan SPIR-V produced by the compiler will contain specialization constants as follows:

 - The _x_ dimension of the work-group size is stored in a specialization constant that is decorated with the `SpecId` of _0_, whose value defaults to